Terms & Conditions

 -

-Itinerary Adherence: Delays, unplanned stops, and detours not described in the contract may place your driver in a non-compliance situation, punishable by severe fines and out-of-service orders.
-Therefore, your driver may not be able to accommodate requests for alterations to the original itinerary.
+Delays, unplanned stops, and detours not described in the contract may place the driver in a non-compliance situation, resulting in severe fines and out-of-service orders.
+Therefore, drivers may not be able to accommodate alterations to the original itinerary.

-1.3.2.
-Legal Compliance: It is a federal offence in Canada for any person or organization to request, require, or allow a driver to violate the hours of service regulations.
+It is a federal offence in Canada to request, require, or permit a driver to violate Hours of Service Regulations.

-Maintenance: Vehicles are thoroughly inspected in accordance with all Provincial and Federal Regulations.
-Drivers conduct a pre-trip inspection before departure.
-If mechanical failure requires a replacement, the substituted vehicle may be of a different type.
+Vehicles are thoroughly inspected in accordance with Provincial and Federal Regulations.
+Drivers conduct pre-trip inspections before departure.
+If mechanical failure requires a replacement vehicle, the substituted vehicle may be of a different type.

-Compliance Technology: Vehicles are equipped with Electronic Logging Devices (ELDs) and tablets that track drivers’ hours of service and GPS location.
+Vehicles are equipped with Electronic Logging Devices (ELDs) and tablets that track driver hours and GPS location.
 Tampering with, disconnecting, or discarding these devices is illegal.

 2.1.
 Group Compliance and Booking

-Acceptance: By booking, you accept these Terms & Conditions and are responsible for ensuring all members of your group comply.
+By booking, you accept these Terms and Conditions and are responsible for ensuring all members of your group comply.

-Updates: You must notify our office by email of any changes to contact information or the itinerary after booking and prior to the trip date.
+You must notify the Company by email of any changes to contact information or itinerary after booking and prior to the trip date.

 2.2.
 Safety and Behaviour

-Seat-belt Use: All passengers must wear a seat-belt at all times while the vehicle is in motion.
-This is required by Alberta provincial law.
-The Charter Party is responsible for ensuring all passengers under the age of 16 are properly restrained.
+All passengers must wear seatbelts at all times while the vehicle is in motion, as required by Alberta law.
+The Charter Party is responsible for ensuring passengers under the age of 16 are properly restrained.

-Refusal of Transport: The Company reserves the right to refuse transport to persons under the influence of liquor or drugs, or who are objectionable to others.
-Passengers shall not interfere with the driver's duties or tamper with vehicle equipment.
+The Company reserves the right to refuse transportation to persons under the influence of alcohol or drugs, or to persons deemed objectionable to others.
+Passengers shall not interfere with the driver’s duties or tamper with vehicle equipment.

 2.3.
 On-Board Restrictions

-Food/Beverages: No food or beverages (other than water in water bottles) are allowed unless prior approval was obtained when booking.
+No food or beverages (other than bottled water) are permitted unless prior approval was obtained at the time of booking.

-Alcohol: Consumption of alcoholic beverages is illegal while travelling unless a Special Event License is obtained.
+Consumption of alcoholic beverages while travelling is illegal unless a valid Special Event Licence has been obtained.

-The Charter Party is responsible for all damage and clean-ups incurred by intoxicated guests.
+The Charter Party is responsible for all damages and clean-up costs caused by intoxicated guests.

 2.4.
 Cleaning and Damage Liability

-The Charter Party (you) is financially responsible for any damages or cleaning costs incurred by the charter group or individuals.
+The Charter Party is financially responsible for any damages or cleaning costs incurred by the group or individual passengers.

-Cleaning Fee: A minimum $500.00 cleaning fee will be applied if the vehicle requires unreasonable cleaning (e.g., due to illness, food spills, excessive mess, or evidence of unauthorized smoking/vaping).
+A minimum cleaning fee of $500.00 CAD will apply if the vehicle requires unreasonable cleaning due to illness, food spills, excessive mess, or unauthorized smoking/vaping.

-Damage Costs: The Company will invoice the Charter Party for the full cost of repairs or specialized deep cleaning required as a result of the Charter.
+The Company will invoice the Charter Party for the full cost of repairs or specialized cleaning required as a result of the Charter.

-Payment Guarantee: The Company reserves the right to charge the credit card on file to cover any damages or cleaning fees payable under this contract.
+The Company reserves the right to charge the credit card on file for any damages or cleaning fees payable under this agreement.

 3. Booking and Payment